There are a lot of “momisms” out there. You know, those cliché mom statements you swore you would never say.

-What are your own “Double Momisms”?
-What things do you say to your kids that you know your Mom said to you?
+What are your own “double momisms”?
+What things do you say to your kids that your own mom said to you?